-UNOY Peacebuilders is managed by a small youth-led secretariat in The Hague, the Netherlands.
+UNOY Peacebuilders is managed by a small youth-led secretariat in The Hague, the Netherlands, and two regional coordinators based in Asia and West and Central Africa.
 The secretariat has four staff members and usually three or four interns, trainees and volunteers as well who stay with us for 4-6 months.
 If you are interested in joining our team, visit the Join us page for information on current opportunities.

 Responsibilities: Capacity development program.

 Responsibilities: Financial planning; Bookkeeping; Donor relations.

 - Mohammed Foboi| West and Central Africa | email@example.com

 - Mridul Upadhyay | Asia | firstname.lastname@example.org

 - Ana Reiter | Projects & Communications Officer | email@example.com